 The groups also provide individuals the opportunity to interact with and receive support from other persons who have suffered a stroke.

-The USC Stroke Recovery Groups are completely free for individuals with aphasia.
-All sessions take place at the USC Speech and Hearing Research Center.
+The UofSC aphasia recovery groups are completely free for individuals with aphasia.
+All sessions take place at the UofSC Montgomery Speech-Language-Hearing Clinic.

 Can a person who has suffered a stroke recover?

 Current research shows evidence that individuals who have had a stroke can continue to make progress even after a year post stroke.